Services in Leivonmäki National Park

 - There is a dry toilet at Selänpohja parking area.

-- There are dry toilets at every campfire site except at Koskikara cooking shelter.
+- There are dry toilets at every campfire site.

-- There is a dry toilet also suitable for the disabled at Lake Harjujärvi campfire shelter.
+- There is an accessible dry toilet at Lake Harjujärvi campfire shelter.

 Camping and Lean-to Shelters